|

 the last three verses of chapter 52.
 The Targum begins its paraphrase with:

-Targum continues into the 53rd chapter of Isaiah: And He will build the
+continues into the 53rd chapter of Isaiah: And He will build the Temple

-Temple that was polluted because of our sins.
-(16) This must be the Messiah,
+that was polluted because of our sins.
+(16) This must be the Messiah, for no

-for no one else was to build the Temple according to Jewish religious
+one else was to build the Temple according to Jewish religious tradition, but

-take the threefold expressions contained within those scriptures,
+expressions contained within those scriptures, "exalted, and extolled

-explicit; and it is paraphrased as follows: It was the Lord's will to
+and it is paraphrased as follows: It was the Lord's will to purge &

-purge & to purify the remnant of His people in order to cleanse their
+to purify the remnant of His people in order to cleanse their soul from

 Torah shall prosper in His will.
 (20) Even here, however, there is no